Lattice homology and Seiberg-Witten Floer spectra: Overview and Sketch of Proof

 \section{Overview and Sketch of Proof}

-In this section, we describe how to compute the ($S^1$-)Seiberg-Witten-Floer spectra of AR plumbed homology spheres.
+In this section, we describe how to compute the ($S^1$-)Seiberg-Witten Floer spectra of AR plumbed homology spheres.
 In order to communicate the main ideas of the paper, we also give a brief outline of the proof.
 Details may be found in Section~ \ref{sec:5}.